johnmoxon/johnmoxon.github.io/_posts/2021-02-15-start-your-passion-project-immediately.md

 You're not alone.
 Chat to any colleague in a creative industry you will find stories of half finished or never started projects that could have been the next big thing.
 So what separates the people who could from the people who do?
 For those driven enough to give it a shot, how can we shift our mindsets to doing?

 Full disclosure.
-I am a creative person who has developed and launched incredibly successful products for other people and also have a folder bursting at the seams of half-started and un-loved projects that could just be the next big thing...
+I am a creative person who has developed and launched incredibly successful products for other people and also have a folder bursting at the seams of half-started and unloved projects that could just be the next big thing...

 ### Why haven't you started yet?